 Artificial Intelligence and Metaverse Activations: A Summary

-Artificial intelligence and metaverse activations are currently changing the landscape of digital marketing in fashion, beauty, automobiles, travel and home.
-These two technologies are attracting and engaging high net worth consumers in new and exciting ways - and encouraging their purchases.
+Artificial intelligence and metaverse activations, [ have you seen what Walmart is doing in the metaverse of Roblox in 2026?
+Follow Justin Breton on LinkedIn ] are currently changing the landscape of digital marketing in fashion, beauty, automobiles, travel and home.
+These two technologies are empowering today’s consumers and the consumers of the future in new and exciting ways - and encouraging their purchases.

-And since digital marketing has been my business since 2008, I have been very active in educating the interior designers I know - and the wider home related and interior design industries - on all things virtual.
+Since digital marketing has been my business for the past 18 years, since 2008, I have been very active in educating interior designers and the wider home related industries - furniture, kitchen and bath, lighting and home decor, on all things AI and the metaverse.

 Now, back to the beginning…